syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 ## Inserting content into a bookmark

-You can insert table, paragraph, simple text and paragraph item at the start or end location of the current bookmark using bookmark navigator.
+You can insert table, paragraph, simple text and paragraph item at the start or end location of the current bookmark by using bookmark navigator.

-The following code snippet shows how to insert a simple text using BookmarkNavigator.
+The following code example shows how to insert a simple text by using BookmarkNavigator.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);

-//Move the virtual cursor to the before the end location of the bookmark "Northwind"
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind");

-//Insert a new text before the bookmark end of the bookmark
+//Inserts a new text before the bookmark end of the bookmark

 bookmarkNavigator.InsertText(" Northwind Database is a set of tables containing data fitted into predefined categories.");